UniverCom/Vision-Eye/README.md

 Selected as the top project among 20+ teams from leading universities (ODTÜ, Bilkent, TOBB).

-🥈 2nd Place - Balkan AI Competition (FonPrime / Orscelik) | July 2024
+🥈 2nd Place - Balkan AI Competition (FonPrime) | July 2024

-🚀 Overview
+**Overview**

 Vision-Eye is a novel human-computer interaction (HCI) system designed to eliminate physical input barriers.
 By combining high-precision Eye-Tracking with Generative AI, it allows users to navigate interfaces, select objects, and interact with complex systems solely using their gaze and voice.

 The system acts as an intelligent orchestrator, understanding user intent through context-aware LLMs and executing commands in real-time.

-Key Features
+**Key Features**
 Multimodal Interaction: Seamless fusion of Gaze Tracking (Selection) and Voice (Command).

-Context-Aware AI Core: Uses LLMs to understand the context of the user's screen and conversation.
+Context-Aware AI Core: Understands the context of the user's screen and conversation.

 Passive Listening & Triggering: Intelligent audio processing that detects user intent without constant wake-word repetition.

 Dynamic UI Adaptation: Interface elements that respond to user attention.

-🛠️ Tech Stack & Architecture
-Although the source code is private due to IP protection, the system is built upon a robust, modular architecture leveraging state-of-the-art open-source models:

-Core Logic: Python (Orchestration & Signal Processing)

-LLM & Intent Classification: Mistral-7B, Bert, RoBERTa (Fine-tuned for command extraction)

-Speech Processing (STT/TTS): OpenAI Whisper (High-fidelity STT), ElevenLabs (Natural TTS)

-Computer Vision: Custom Gaze Prediction Algorithms & OpenCV

-Frontend/UI: PyQt / Kivy (for responsive eye-tracking interfaces)

-Hardware Integration: Microphone Arrays & IR Eye-Tracking Sensors

-⚠️ Project Status & License
-Status: 🔒 Patent Pending / Proprietary

-This repository serves as a technical showcase and research overview of the Vision-Eye project.
+This repository serves as a conceptual showcase and research overview of the Vision-Eye project.

 Due to ongoing patent applications and commercialization processes, the source code and detailed architectural diagrams are currently classified and not open for public use.
-The technical implementation details involving the synchronization of the Gaze-Prediction Module with the LLM Context Hub remain proprietary.
+The technical implementation details remain proprietary.

-For detailed technical inquiries, partnership opportunities, or to request a private demo of the architecture, please contact me directly.

-📬 Contact
-Erdeniz Çökren AI Engineer & Researcher
+**Erdeniz Cokren AI Engineer & Researcher**

-LinkedIn: linkedin.com/in/erdeniz-çökren

-Email: erdeniz.cokren@outlook.com

-© 2024 Vision-Eye Project.
+© 2025 Vision-Eye Project.
 All Rights Reserved.